Employment Law Master Class

 • Title VII race, color, religion, national origin, and sex, including sexual orientation and gender identity

-• Sexual and other harassment based on protected status — how to prevent harassment and how to stop it before it’s too late
+• Sexual harassment and other harassment based on protected status — how to prevent harassment and how to stop it before it’s too late now that the EEOC has issued new guidance

 • The Americans with Disabilities Act, (ADA) and making reasonable accommodations, including when you can turn down a request